open-component-model/ocm/examples/lib/comparison-scenario/README.md

   It handles the complete provisioning side, from composition of the component version to its publishing to an OCI registry.

 - `consumer` (*requires `config-OO.yaml`*)

   It handles the complete scenario to import and verify the component version into the target environment.
 Additionally,  its prints all the information from 6-8.
 It prepares the scene for the `locatize` scenario.

+- `deploy` (*requires `config-OO.yaml`*)

+  It handles the localize scenario and uses the provided information to execute a helm install action.